hazelcast/hazelcast-reference-manual/src/MR-Architecture.md

 Member1 merges all reduced results together in a final structure and returns it
 ```

 The flow is quite complex but extremely powerful since everything is executed in parallel.
-Reducers do not wait until all values are emitted, but they immediately begin to reduce (when first chunk for an emitted key arrives).
+Reducers do not wait until all values are emitted, but they immediately begin to reduce (when the first chunk for an emitted key arrives).

 #### Internal MapReduce Packages

 Beginning with the package level, there is one basic package: `com.hazelcast.mapreduce`.
-This includes the external API and the **impl** package which itself contains the internal implementation.
+This includes the external API and the **impl** package, which itself contains the internal implementation.

  - The **impl** package contains all the default `KeyValueSource` implementations and abstract base and support classes for the exposed API.
- - The **client** package contains all classes that are needed on client and member side when a client offers a MapReduce job.
+ - The **client** package contains all classes that are needed on the client and member sides when a client offers a MapReduce job.
  - The **notification** package contains all "notification" or event classes that notify other members about progress on operations.
  - The **operation** package contains all operations that are used by the workers or job owner to coordinate work and sync partition or reducer processing.
  - The **task** package contains all classes that execute the actual MapReduce operation.
-It features the supervisor, mapping phase implementation and mapping and reducing tasks.
+It features the supervisor, mapping phase implementation, and mapping and reducing tasks.

 #### MapReduce Job Walk-Through

-And now to the technical walk-through: a MapReduce Job is always retrieved from a named `JobTracker`, which is implemented in `NodeJobTracker` (extends `AbstractJobTracker`) and is configured using the configuration DSL.
+Now to the technical walk-through: A MapReduce Job is always retrieved from a named `JobTracker`, which is implemented in `NodeJobTracker` (extends `AbstractJobTracker`) and is configured using the configuration DSL.
 All of the internal implementation is completely ICompletableFuture-driven and mostly non-blocking in design.

 On submit, the Job creates a unique UUID which afterwards acts as a jobId and is combined with the JobTracker's name to be uniquely identifiable inside the cluster.
 Then, the preparation is sent around the cluster and every member prepares its execution by creating a JobSupervisor, MapCombineTask, and ReducerTask.
 The job-emitting JobSupervisor gains special capabilities to synchronize and control JobSupervisors on other members for the same job.